-PSY125 - SCHOOL EFFECTIVENESS: COLLABORATION OF SCHOOL, FAMILY AND Title:

-COMMUNITY

-Faculty: Vasiliki Nikolopoulou

-The aim of the course is to explore basic concepts and principles related to the General Theory of Systems, along with specific applications in school community towards the perspective of school system effectiveness.
+ELECTIVE Group: I ECTS: 4 Semester: WINTER PSY125 - SCHOOL EFFECTIVENESS: COLLABORATION OF SCHOOL, FAMILY AND Title: COMMUNITY Faculty: Vasiliki Nikolopoulou Description: The aim of the course is to explore basic concepts and principles related to the General Theory of Systems, along with specific applications in school community towards the perspective of school system effectiveness.
 At the same time, emphasis is placed on concepts such as typology of educational leadership, availability in change and commitment (administration staff, pupils and teachers) as well as the ways in which they contribute to school daily routine.
-The course is enriched by case studies.
-An optional work is delivered to the students for the final course assessment.
+The course is final course assessment.

-ELECTIVE ECTS: 4 Semester: WINTER Group: IV Type:

-PSY126 - SCIENTIFIC WRITING Title:
+Type: ELECTIVE Group: IV ECTS: 4 Semester: WINTER Title: PSY126 - SCIENTIFIC WRITING Faculty: Eleni Vousoura